gabdelghani/shops-nearby/README.md

 - Be careful, since 2016-2017 most browsers (in my dev machine -ubuntu 16.04 LTS- the code works with Chrome but not with firefox) ask to use the https: // protocol to access the geolocation.
 If you do your tests locally and / or http: // classic, the function will be disabled.

+- The DB is located in /shops folder